 Other Kananaskis Country Hikes

 There are many more great hikes in the Kananaskis Country Provincial Park, or you can check out some awesome Banff hikes.
 Both are home to some of our all-time favorite hikes and scrambles in the region.
-To learn more, we’ve got a post on our favorite hikes in Kananaskis Country.
+We’ve got a post on our favorite hikes in Kananaskis Country to learn more.